Node.js Async Connection Limits

 External proxies like AWS RDS Proxy or GCP Cloud SQL introduce routing latency.
 Node.js pool limits must align with proxy capacity.
 Calculate effective limits using: app_pool_max × proxy_pool_max ≤ DB_max_connections.
 Misalignment causes double-queuing and timeout amplification.

-Adjust acquireTimeoutMillis to absorb proxy routing jitter.
+Adjust connectionTimeoutMillis to absorb proxy routing jitter.
 Transaction-mode proxies multiplex sessions differently than statement-mode.
 Async request handling requires careful timeout propagation to prevent premature socket drops.
 Evaluate proxy routing tradeoffs in PgBouncer Transaction vs Statement Pooling before finalizing topology.
+Serverless runtimes amplify these constraints because each cold-started instance opens its own pool; Sizing the node-postgres Pool for Serverless derives per-instance max values that survive concurrent Lambda or Cloud Run scaling.

 Layer Timeout Alignment Rule Validation

-App Pool acquire < proxy.connect_timeout No cascading retries
+App Pool connectionTimeoutMillis < proxy.connect_timeout No cascading retries

 Database statement_timeout > proxy.max_lifetime Query completes before recycle